 European directives such as the Posting of Workers Directive and the Directive on the enforcement of the Posting of Workers Directive are applicable as well.
 In the Netherlands, these directives have been implemented in the Terms of Employment Posted Workers in the EU Act (Wet arbeidsvoorwaarden gedetacheerde werknemers, WagwEU).
 You can find more information about the Posting of Workers Directive and the Dutch implementation of this Act on the Ministry of Social Affairs and Employment's website.

-This checklists is merely a guideline.
-You may be subject to other obligations as well or you may have to follow the steps in a different order.
+This checklist is merely a guideline.
+You may be subject to other obligations as well, or you may have to follow the steps in a different order.
 For further information on tax matters, please contact the Dutch Tax and Customs Administration (Belastingdienst).
 Temporary employment agencies can contact the Dutch Association of Temporary Work Agencies(ABU, in Dutch).

 1. Check whether your employees meet the conditions for residence in the Netherlands

-Your posted worker may need a residence permit or a visa to reside in the Netherlands.
-They must register with the local municipal authority if they remain in the Netherlands for longer than 4 months.
+Your posted worker may need a residence permit or a short-stay visum to reside in the Netherlands, if they are from a non-EU/EEA country.
+They must register for a Citizen service number (BSN) in the town where they reside during their time in the Netherlands if they remain for longer than 4 months.